Paralegal Studies | Live-Online

-You may begin the program in summer, fall, or spring semesters.
+You may begin the program in the spring or fall semesters.
 You should apply at least 30 days before the start of each semester.
 There is a $35 application fee and you need an official copy of your transcript showing your degree.
 If you do not have a degree, you must have at least 45 hours of college credit, and a 2.3 overall grade point average.

 Once you apply to the program, the program manager will contact you to schedule a brief meeting to get you started.

 The Paralegal Studies Program does not qualify for federal financial aid or Pell Grants.
 However, students may apply for a continuing education loan through banking institutions such as Campus Federal Credit Union.

 In order to earn the paralegal certificate, a student must take six required courses, two paralegal electives, the internship, and the online legal ethics seminar.

 The required courses, each of which is offered during every fall and spring semester, are as follows:

 Students choose two electives from the following list.
 The electives are offered on a rotating basis at the discretion of the program, unless otherwise indicated.
-One elective is offered in the summer semester; and at least 3 electives are offering in spring and fall semesters.
+At least 3 electives are offered in the spring and fall semesters.

 The internship is a supervised field experience in which the student works as a paralegal in a local law office, government agency or corporation.
 Students do their internship in their final semester of the program and are given a choice of about 40 different sponsors.
 The internship consists of a total of 150 hours; 144 hours of hands-on work at the internship site and 6 hours of meetings and workshops designed to support and enhance the internship experience.